theory/justatheory/content/post/security/goodreads-ato.md

 authentication.
 But even with that, in the future I'll post reviews here on Just a Theory and just reference them, at best, from social sites.

+---

+**Update April 3, 2022**: This past week, I finally got some positive news from Goodreads, two months after this saga began:

+> The Goodreads team would like to apologize for your recent poor experience
+> with your account.
+We sincerely value your contribution to the Goodreads
+> community and understand how important your data is to you.
+We have
+> investigated this issue and attached is a complete file of your reviews,
+> ratings, and shelvings.

+And that's it, along with some instructions for creating a new account and loading the data.
+Still no account recovery, so my old URL is dead and there is no information about my Goodreads friends.
+Still, I'm happy to at least have my lists and reviews recovered.
+I imported them into a new Goodreads account, then exported them again and imported them into my new [StoryGraph profile].

   [Goodreads]: https://www.goodreads.com
   [complained on Twitter]: https://twitter.com/theory/status/1496483369781243910
   [@goodreads replied]: https://twitter.com/goodreads/status/1496484238908178442